seancorfield/clj-new/README.md

 Here are some examples, generating projects from existing templates:

 ```
-clj -A:new luminus yourname/example.webapp -o mywebapp +http-kit +h2 +reagent +auth
+clj -A:new -M:new luminus yourname/example.webapp -o mywebapp +http-kit +h2 +reagent +auth
 ```

 This creates a folder called `mywebapp` with a Luminus web application that will use `http-kit`, the H2 database, the Reagent ClojureScript library, and the Buddy library for authentication.
 The `-main` function is in `yourname.example.webapp.core`, which is in the  `mywebapp/src/clj/yourname/example/webapp/core.clj` file.
 Note that the [Luminus template](https://github.com/luminus-framework/luminus-template) produces a Leiningen-based project, not a CLI/`deps.edn` one, but you can also tell it to produce a Boot-based project (with `+boot`).

 ```
-clj -A:new re-frame yourname/spa -o front-end +garden +10x +routes
+clj -A:new -M:new re-frame yourname/spa -o front-end +garden +10x +routes
 ```

 This creates a folder called `front-end` with a ClojureScript Single Page Application that uses Garden for CSS, `re-frame-10x` for debugging, and Secretary for routing.
 The entry point is in the `yourname.spa.core` namespace which is in the `front-end/src/cljs/yourname/spa/core.cljs` file.
 As with Luminus, the [`re-frame` template](https://github.com/day8/re-frame-template) produces a Leiningen-based project, not a CLI/`deps.edn` one.

 ```
-clj -A:new electron-app yourname/example
+clj -A:new -M:new electron-app yourname/example
 ```

 This creates a folder called `example` with a skeleton Electron application, using Figwheel and Reagent.
 The entry point is in the `example.main.core` namespace which is in the `example/src/main/example/main/core.cljs` file.
 This [Electron template](https://github.com/paulbutcher/electron-app) produces a CLI/`deps.edn`-based project.